-A heart PET scan is typically an outpatient procedure, meaning you will not have to stay at the hospital overnight.
-This is typically a same-day procedure.
+A heart PET scan is typically an outpatient procedure.

 While the scan does use radioactive tracers, your exposure is minimal.
-According to the Mayo Clinic, the exposure level is too low to affect the normal processes of your body and is not regarded as a major risk.
+The exposure level is too low to affect the normal processes of your body and is not regarded as a major risk.

 *If you are pregnant, believe you may be pregnant, or are nursing, tell your doctor.
 This test may be unsafe for your unborn or nursing child.